albinlonnfalt/AI-Assistant-Alignment-and-Evaluation/custom_evals/README.md

 Add annotated data to the `custom_evals/data/input_data` folder.
 The default column names required are `question`, `answer`, `context`, and `human_label`.
 Feel free to use different column names, but note that this will require some code changes.

 ### Run
 It is recommended to run the script from the debugger.
-A launch file has been provided with default launch configurations named 'Generate Synthetic Data'.
+A launch file has been provided with default launch configurations named 'Run Evaluator Alignment'.